Dynatrace/Dynatrace-AppMon-IntelliJ-IDEA-Integration-Plugin/README.md

 * retrieve & display the key architectural metrics (such as number of SQL queries, external API calls, exceptions and log messages) from your tests
 * perform look-ups of sources files and methods from applications under diagnosis in Dynatrace Application Monitoring

+Special thanks to Christian Grimm who contributed to the first version of this plugin.

+* Download latest release:
+* IntelliJ IDEA Plugin on the Dynatrace Community: https://community.dynatrace.com/community/display/DL/IntelliJ+IDEA+Integration+Plugin

 #### Table of Contents

 * [Installation](#installation)